doomvox/perl6-augment-util/README.md

     my $nada = $type_object.gist;

-Presumbably what's going on is the code for ".gist" is better excercised than ".^compose", and does a better job of checking for problems and throwing a trappable error, e.g. if ".^compose" has been called on an NQP object.
+Presumbably what's going on is the code for ".gist" is better excercised than ".^compose", and does a better job of checking for problems and throwing a trappable error, .e.g. if the methods are being called on an NQP object.

 See this discussion by Brandon Allerby: